 Many thanks to Nicola Whitehead who supplied me with much of the information below on the 21st September 2011. – Joseph James was born on 16th April 1888 in Australia, in Adamstown, New South Wales on the 16th April 1888.
 His arrival date in the UK in Liverpool was about 1911.
 He came to visit family whilst there were fixes made and he never returned to his Australian family.

 Joseph James Grainger, married Mary Catherine Jones on the 7th April 1912 at St. Mark’s Church, Connah’s Quay.
 James was 23 and living at 16 Cestrian Street, Connah’s Quay.
 His father was named as Joseph James Grainger, a Master Butcher.
 Mary Catherine Jones 22, was a Spinster and her address was 9, Princes Street, Connah’s Quay.
 Her father was David Jones, a Labourer.
 The Witnesses: were Edwin Stockton and Mary Ann Stockton.

 Their children were David Thomas Grainger (1912-2000), Margaret Grainger (1914- 1992), Joseph James Grainger (1921 – 1941), William Arnold Grainger (1923-1923) and Emily Elizabeth Grainger (1924 – 2003)

 There is an index card for Joseph James Grainger in The Flintshire Roll of Honour in the County Record Office in Hawarden.
 (Flintshire WW1 Index Card Connah’s Quay L134).
 The card confirms the regimental details above and contains the address 22, Princes Street, Connah’s Quay.
 It says that he served from the 4th August 1914 to the 3rd January 1919.
 It contains the words ‘Gallipoli’ and ‘Gaza’.
 The card was signed by Mrs. Grainger on September 19th 1919.
 The card was filed with the survivors (Living) cards.
-Joseph was not killed in the war, but apparently he was badly injured, Nicola tells me, he had most of his chest blown away and had to wear a “Brace,” as can be seen on the photograph Nicola kindly sent me along with the others.
+Joseph was not killed in the war, but apparently he was badly injured, Nicola tells me, he had most of his chest blown away and had to wear a “Brace,” as can be seen on the photograph below that Nicola kindly sent me along with the others.